 USAA | $2,652 |

-What’s the best insurance for teenage drivers?
+What’s the best car insurance for 19-year-old drivers?

 Start with liability car insurance, which pays for others’ injuries and damage you cause to their property in an accident.
-Typically, the state-minimum coverage isn’t enough – medical costs can quickly escalate if there are major injuries following an accident and property damages.
+Typically, the state-minimum coverage isn’t enough – medical costs can quickly escalate if there are significant injuries following an accident and property damages.

 If you’re financing a vehicle, states usually require comprehensive and collision coverage.
 If you paid off your car, you decide if you want these coverages, which cover your car following a crash and for damage due to fire, hail, vandalism and animal strikes.